micmejia/bible-dump/NKJV/Genesis/Gen 39.md

 Then Joseph's master took him and put him into the prison, a place where the king's prisoners _were_ confined.
 And he was there in the prison.

 ###### 21
-But the Lord was with Joseph and showed him mercy, and He gave[^g] him favor in the sight of the keeper of the prison.
+But the Lord was with Joseph and showed him mercy, and He gave him favor in the sight of the keeper of the prison.

 ###### 22
 And the keeper of the prison committed to Joseph's hand all the prisoners who _were_ in the prison; whatever they did there, it was his doing.

 ###### 23
-The keeper of the prison did not look into anything _that was_ under [^h]_Joseph's_ authority, because the Lord was with him; and whatever he did, the Lord made _it_ prosper.
+The keeper of the prison did not look into anything _that was_ under _Joseph's_ authority, because the Lord was with him; and whatever he did, the Lord made _it_ prosper.